iluwatar/java-design-patterns/fanout-fanin/README.md

 ## Explanation

-The Fan-Out/Fan-In service will take in a list of requests and a consumer.
-Each request might complete at a different time.
-Fan-Out/Fan-In service will accept the input params and returns the initial system an ID to acknowledge that the pattern service has received the requests.
-Now the caller will not wait or expect the result in the same connection.

-Meanwhile, the pattern service will invoke the requests that have come.
-The requests might complete at different time.
-These requests will be processed in different instances of the same function in different machines or services.
-As the requests get completed, a callback service every time is called that transforms the result into a common single object format that gets pushed to a consumer.
-The caller will be at the other end of the consumer receiving the result.
+Real-world example

+> A real-world example of the Fan-Out/Fan-In design pattern is a food delivery service like UberEats or DoorDash.
+When a customer places an order, the service (fan-out) sends out individual tasks to different restaurants to prepare the various items.
+Each restaurant works independently to prepare its part of the order.
+Once all restaurants have completed their tasks, the delivery service (fan-in) aggregates the items from different restaurants into a single order, ensuring that everything is delivered together to the customer.
+This parallel processing improves efficiency and ensures timely delivery.

+In plain words

+> The Fan-Out/Fan-In pattern distributes tasks across multiple concurrent processes or threads and then aggregates the results.

+Wikipedia says

+> In message-oriented middleware, the fan-out pattern models information exchange by delivering messages to one or multiple destinations in parallel, without waiting for responses.
+This allows a process to distribute tasks to various receivers simultaneously.
+>
+> The fan-in concept, on the other hand, typically refers to the aggregation of multiple inputs.
+In digital electronics, it describes the number of inputs a logic gate can handle.
+Combining these concepts, the Fan-Out/Fan-In pattern in software engineering involves distributing tasks (fan-out) and then aggregating the results (fan-in).

 **Programmatic Example**

-The implementation provided has a list of numbers and end goal is to square the numbers and add them to a single result. `FanOutFanIn` class receives the list of numbers in the form of list of `SquareNumberRequest` and a `Consumer` instance that collects the results as the requests get over. `SquareNumberRequest` will square the number with a random delay to give the impression of a long-running process that can complete at any time. `Consumer` instance will add the results from different `SquareNumberRequest` that will come random time instances.
+The provided implementation involves a list of numbers with the objective to square them and aggregate the results.
+The `FanOutFanIn` class receives the list of numbers as `SquareNumberRequest` objects and a `Consumer` instance that collects the squared results as the requests complete.
+Each `SquareNumberRequest` squares its number with a random delay, simulating a long-running process that finishes at unpredictable times.
+The `Consumer` instance gathers the results from the various `SquareNumberRequest` objects as they become available at different times.

-Let's look at `FanOutFanIn` class that fans out the requests in async processes.
+Here's the `FanOutFanIn` class that asynchronously distributes the requests:

 ```java
 public class FanOutFanIn {